 |Activity management/tracking||Gives an overview of project-related activities, individuals, and teams involved, upcoming deadlines, accomplished tasks, checklists, etc.|

 |Activity dashboard||Allows users to see project progress and status at a glance, including workload, budget, and progress.
 Outlines real-time details on resource allocation, task assignment, etc.|

 |Progress reports||Automatically updates project stakeholders and collaborators about the project's progress.
 Ensures that the entire team is aware of the latest updates.|

 |Milestone tracking||Lets users add milestones to projects that include description, start and end dates, and who's responsible for getting it done.
 Tracks those milestones to see where a project is in its life cycle.|

-Permissions and security feature lets you control who, or what can access a particular file or folder.
+Permissions and security features let you control who can access a particular file or folder.
 This helps prevent unauthorized access to data, allowing you to tailor who can access what information on your projects.
-Here are some of the security and access control functionalities you may want your project management tool to offer:
+Here are some security and access control functionalities you may want your project management tool to offer:

 |Single sign on||An authentication process that authorizes a user to access multiple applications or features using a single username and password.|

 |User access control||Restricts individual user connections within a project management solution.|

 |Audit trail||Provides a chronological record of events such as changes in project state, changes in work hours, alterations in project duration, changes in actual start or end dates, etc.|